odelayIO/FT232RQ-Breakout-Board/README.md

 ## Additional Information:
 - Fab board at [https://oshpark.com/](https://oshpark.com/)
-  - Gerber Zip Package is ready for fab
-  - Gerber Zip Package is ready for fab
+  - Gerber Zip Package was used to fab board